MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     E_{out} = \lvert \Delta Q_C \rvert + \lvert \Delta Q_{WE} \rvert

 leaves that sub system.
-Since the temperature of the gaz in the *WE* do not changes, its internal energy do not change as well.
+Since the temperature of the gas in the *WE* do not changes, its internal energy do not change as well.
 That means that the work :math:`\Delta W` is equal to the expelled heat amount :math:`\lvert \Delta Q_{WE} \rvert`.
 The conservation of energy reads thus: